dvrpc/LEP/README.md

 The `pumasLEP` files contain the abbreviated language groups at the Public Use Microdata Areas level from the B16001 ACS 5 year table.
 The `longGrainLEP` files contain the unabbreviated language groups only available at the Public Use Microdata Areas level from the C16001 ACS 5 year table.
 Please note that the unabbreviated language groups have cannot be directly compared to the abbreviated language groups.
 A data dictionary of the outputs can be found in the dictionary.md file.
+The C16001 dictionary is for the unabbreviated language groups while the B16001 dictionary is for the abbreviated language groups at both the Tract and PUMA level.